J33p3rs/misc/piwz-pihole.md

 # Pihole on Pi Zero W
 This was a session  run by Toowoomba Sectalks (0x01)
 ## Overview of process
-1. Install Rasperry Pi OS
+1. Install Rasperry Pi OS (If using Rasperry Pi Imager this can be done within settings via cog)
-2. Setup wpa_supplicant.conf
+ * Setup wpa_supplicant.conf
-3. Create blank ssh file
+ * Create blank ssh file
 4. Boot pi
 5. Install pihole
+ * Using bash script from pihoile repo
-6. Add block lists
+7. Add block lists
+8. Update default passwords etc
-7. Create cronjobs to update pihole and reboot
+9. Create cronjobs to update pihole and reboot

 ### WPA_supplicant.conf
 This file can be done automatically when the SD Card is imaged using **Raspberry Pi Imager** and selecting the settings cog before writing the image.